What is Multimedia Journalism?

 These can be tricky questions, with no clear answer.

 Fortunately, as the field grows, experts are emerging.
 More colleges and universities are incorporating multimedia studies into their journalism programs or channeling those concepts into a separate major.
-Elmhurst College launched a multimedia journalism major in the fall of 2019.
+Elmhurst University launched a multimedia journalism major in the fall of 2019.